Paymenter/Docs/docs/installation/updating.md

+---
+title: "Updating Paymenter"
+description: "Guide to update your Paymenter installation to the latest version"
+---
 # How to update

 Before you start the upgrade process make sure that your extensions and themes are compatible with the new version.
 Check the extension/theme documentation or the marketplace for compatibility information.